 1. Scams are everywhere.
 Be careful.

 Scammers prey on newcomers when it comes to apartment hunting.
 They’ll post listings that seem too good to be true and have a low price point.
-They may pressure you into making a deposit in order to see or apply to the apartment.
+They may pressure you into making a deposit in order to see or apply for the apartment.
 They may say you can’t see the apartment because the current tenant is still living there.
 These are strong indications that it could be a scam.
-All real estate agents have to have a license with the State - if you’re feeling uneasy about the correspondence with an agent, you can look them up here and confirm they have a valid real-estate license.
-If you’re dealing with an owner - confirm they are actually the owner of the property.
-Put the address in openigloo and you can see who the listed buildings owners are.
+All real estate agents have to have a license with the State – if you’re feeling uneasy about the correspondence with an agent, you can look them up here and confirm they have a valid real estate license.
+If you’re dealing with an owner – confirm they are actually the owner of the property.
+Put the address in openigloo and you can see who the listed building owners are.
 A good rule of thumb is to never pay anything without seeing the space.
 If you’re not in the city, find someone to see it for you.
 Dealing only with verified and licensed agents and/or owners is also a good practice.